nurettincoban/diff2ai/README.md

   - Wherever you prefer: PR comments, a `review.md` file, or your internal tools.
 - “Can I script this in CI?”
   - Yes.
 Use `--no-interactive` (and `--yes` if needed).

+- “Does this upload my code anywhere?”
+  - No. It runs 100% locally and writes to your filesystem.
+You decide what to paste into an AI.
+- “How do I handle huge MRs?”
+  - Use `diff2ai chunk <diff> --profile <name>`, paste each `batch_*.md` to your AI, then merge the results guided by `review_index.md`.
+- “Can I use this on GitLab MRs?”
+  - Yes.
+Checkout the MR branch locally (or fetch the refs), then run `diff2ai review <branch> --target <base>`.

 ---